alicebarbe/England-Flood-Warnings-and-Visualizations/README.md

 usage: extension_demo.py [-h] [-s {severe,high,moderate,low}] [-lat LATITUDE]
                          [-long LONGITUDE] [-c] [-dm] [-dw] [-ds]
                          [-tol GEOMETRY_TOLERANCE] [-buf GEOMETRY_BUFFER]

+optional arguments:
+-h, --help            show this help message and exit -s {severe,high,moderate,low}, --warning-min-severity {severe,high,moderate,low}
+                      Fetches warnings only of the given severity level or greater.
+Warnings of severity moderate and above are active currently, while low severity warnings were active in the past 24 hours
+-lat LATITUDE, --latitude LATITUDE
+                      The latitude, in degrees of a location to be checked for any flood warnigns.
+-long LONGITUDE, --longitude LONGITUDE
+                      The longitude, in degrees of a location to be checked for any flood warnigns.
+-c, --overwrite-warning-cache
+                      If true, pulls all data on flood warning regions and rewrites cache files.
+Note warnings which havechanged are always updated, thisoption fully rebuilds the cache.
+-dm, --disable-warning-messages
+                      disables printing detailed flood warning messages -dw, --disable-plot-warnings
+                      disables plotting of warnings on a choropleth map.
+-ds, --disable-plot-stations
+                      disables plotting of station locations and their relative water levels on a map -tol GEOMETRY_TOLERANCE, --geometry-tolerance GEOMETRY_TOLERANCE
+                      Simplifies warning region geometry before plotting to keep the map responsive.
+The tolerance is given in degrees and sets the maximum allowed deviation of the approximated geometry from the true shape.
+By default, settings which provide detailed warning regions and keep the map responsive are used -buf GEOMETRY_BUFFER, --geometry_buffer GEOMETRY_BUFFER
+                      Simplifies warning region geometry before plotting to keep the map responsive.
+The buffer smoothes geometry and removes any voids by taking the locus of the shape offset by a fixed value, in degrees.
+By default, settings which provide detailed warning regions and keep the map responsive are used
 ```

 Full descriptions for each of the arguments can be printed using: